 As part of the commissioning process, a series of discursive events have been programmed in collaboration with Meineche Hansen and will run throughout her exhibition.
 Meineche Hansen’s exhibition will continue Chisenhale Gallery’s Commissions Programme for 2019, which includes new commissions by artists Ghislaine Leung, Mandy El-Sayegh and Ima-Abasi Okon.
-Through her work, Meineche Hansen explores issues relating to new discourses on institutional critique, labour, desire and value, themes that recur throughout Chisenhale Gallery’s programme for 2019.
+Through her work, Meineche Hansen explores issues relating to labour, desire and value, themes that recur throughout Chisenhale Gallery’s programme for 2019.

 Sidsel Meineche Hansen lives and works in London.
 Selected solo exhibitions include: An Artists Guide to Stop Being an Artist, SMK - The National Gallery of Denmark (2019); Real Doll Theatre, KW Institute for Contemporary Art, Berlin; End-user, Kunsthal Århus, Denmark; OVER, Index Stockholm, Sweden (2018); OVER, Ludlow 38, New York City (2017); No Right Way 2 Cum, Transmission Gallery, Glasgow; SECOND SEX WAR, Gasworks, London (both 2016); ONE-self, Temporary Gallery & Kunstler House Bremen, Germany (2015); and INSIDER, CUBITT, London (2014).